routemaster/routemaster-backend/README.md

     $ cd routemaster-backend/
     $ bin/pip install -r requirements.txt

-3. Run the server with `python server.py`
+3. Run the server

+    $ bin/python server.py

+4. With the server running, you can run the tests

+    $ bin/python tests.py

 Project Scope
 -------------